FEATURED RESEARCH PROJECTS

 BUILDING RELATIONSHIPS

-In an ever more networked world, relationships are essential for aligning visions, sharing goals, and improving the ways we interact and communicate - professionally and on the personal level.
+In an ever-networked world, human relationships are essential for aligning visions, sharing goals, and improving the ways we interact and communicate.
 How do professional communicators build and maintain positive relationships within their stakeholder networks?

 COMPLEXITY COMMUNICATION

-Advancements in science and medicine, economic innovation forces, technological acceleration, disrupted industries, shifting job roles, environmental stresses, climate change, and pandemics all contribute to an increasing sense of both opportunity and doom.
+Technological acceleration, disrupted industries, shifting job roles, global inequalities, political volatility, social uncertainty, environmental stresses, and climate change all contribute to an escalating sense of opportunity and despair.
 How do communicators make sense when nothing makes sense?

 COMMUNICATING THE FUTURE

-Communicators often direct towards future events, scenarios, and ways of doing and living.
+Communicators often advise on future events, scenarios, and ways of doing and living.
 How do communicators 'know' and articulate these futures?

 RESEARCH COMMUNICATION

-Research done and dusted - what then?
-How can we make research outcomes relevant and accessible to our communities?
+Research done and dusted—what then?
+How do researchers share knowledge?
+How can they make research outcomes relevant and accessible to the communities they seek to serve?